Veriqa · Evidence-first decision layer for quantum

 Papers ≠ roadmaps

-Frontier research does not translate into procurement paths or go/no-go memos.
-The evidence-grading layer between paper and boardroom decision is missing.
+Frontier research does not translate into procurement paths or readiness memos.
+The evidence-grading layer between paper and boardroom is missing.

 Four agents.
 One auditable spine.